-Every three years the State of California repeals, revises and republishes the California Building Standards Code ("CBSC") in its entirety and in doing so adopts and publishes amendments to the included California Fire Code (California Code of Regulations, Title 24, Part 9).
-Pursuant to California Health & Safety Code section17958, the CBSC and its California Fire Code become effective in the County of San Diego 180 days after publication.
-California Health and Safety Code sections 17922, 17958, 17958.5 and 17958.7 provide that the County may adopt the California Fire Code by reference as the County's own fire code and make such changes or modifications that the Board of Supervisors expressly finds are reasonably necessary because of local climatic, geological or topographical conditions.
+Every three years the State of California repeals, revises and republishes the California Building Standards Code (CBSC) in its entirety and in doing so adopts and publishes amendments to the included California Fire Code (California Code of Regulations, Title 24, Part 9).
+Pursuant to California Health & Safety Code Section17958, the CBSC and its California Fire Code become effective in the County of San Diego 180 days after publication.
+California Health and Safety Code Sections 17922, 17958, 17958.5 and 17958.7 provide that the County may adopt the California Fire Code by reference as the County's own fire code and make such changes or modifications that the Board of Supervisors expressly finds are reasonably necessary because of local climatic, geological or topographical conditions.
 In this chapter, the County adopts modifications and changes to the Fire Code portion of the CBSC that are reasonably necessary because of the County's climatic, geological and topographical conditions.

-The County adopts as the County Fire Code, for the unincorporated area of the County, the following: (1) The 2013 California Fire Code portion of the CBSC, including the appendix to Chapter 4 and appendices B, H, I, & K; (2) the 2012 International Fire Code (IFC) and the National Fire Protection Association Standards 13, 13-R & 13-D, 2013 Editions; and (3) the County's amendments in this chapter.
+The County adopts as the County Fire Code, for the unincorporated area of the County, the following: (1) The 2019 California Fire Code (CFC) portion of the CBSC, including the appendix to Chapter 4 and appendices B, C, H, I & K; (2) the 2018 International Fire Code (IFC) and the National Fire Protection Association (NFPA) Standards 13, 13-R & 13-D, as referenced in Chapter 80 of the CFC; and (3) the County's amendments in this chapter.

-To determine which of these codes governs in any particular case, code amendments adopted by the State of California shall take precedence over the 2012 IFC, and the 2012 IFC shall be used for those code sections not adopted by the State.
-Amendments the County adopts shall take precedence over both the 2012 IFC and 2013 California Fire Code provisions.
-Where this Chapter states that a provision of the California Fire Code is revised, amended, changed, deleted, added or otherwise modified, that means revised, amended, changed, deleted, added or otherwise modified as it is incorporated into this Chapter.
+To determine which of these codes governs in any particular case, code amendments adopted by the State of California shall take precedence over the 2018 IFC, and the 2018 IFC shall be used for those code sections not adopted by the State.
+Amendments the County adopts shall take precedence over both the 2018 IFC and 2019 California Fire Code provisions.
+Where this Chapter states that a provision of the California Fire Code is revised, referenced, changed, deleted, added or otherwise modified, that means revised, referenced, changed, deleted, added or otherwise modified as it is incorporated into this Chapter.